Workforce management is a core function for businesses in every sector and of every size.

 Back in 2021, the supermarket chain put its workforce management under the microscope in 200 stores nationwide.
 Their aim was to increase operational efficiency and reduce their staff turnover rate.

-One year later and the results are in.
-Among other achievements, they saved every store manager an estimated 30 minutes a day on admin.
+Taking this approach, they saved every store manager an estimated 30 minutes a day on admin, among other achievements.
 In the words of Project Manager Thomas Sørensen, "That's huge!"

 Some software, like tamigo, are cloud-based — available in both web and app versions, with nothing to install.